WebPA/WebPA/README.md

 WebPA was originally developed by the Centre for Engineering and Design Education at [Loughborough University](http://www.lboro.ac.uk/) with financial support from [JISC](https://www.jisc.ac.uk/)'s e-Learning Capital Programme.

-It continues to be mainted by a number of [open source contributors](https://github.com/WebPA/WebPA/graphs/contributors).
+It continues to be maintained by a number of [open source contributors](https://github.com/WebPA/WebPA/graphs/contributors).
 We thank them for their time and effort supporting this system.